Benjscho/Benjscho.github.io/_posts/technical/2023-04-23-best-practices.md

 should have been `final` this was pretty easy.
 You can get a lot done with relatively simple tools.

-One area where I think generative LLMs are already incredibly useful, and will continue to get better,  is in getting over the learning curve for little scripts that help you get your work done.
+One area where I think generative LLMs are already incredibly useful[^1], and will continue to get better,  is in getting over the learning curve for little scripts that help you get your work done.
 People like [John Wiseman](https://twitter.com/lemonodor/status/1636849040548675584?s=20) and